Hisako Kanemoto

 Hisako Kanemoto (金元 寿子, Kanemoto Hisako), also known professionally as Juri Aikawa (相川 寿里, Aikawa Juri), is a Japanese voice actress and singer.
 She is represented by Production Baobab.
-She released her first album Fantastic Voyage in 2014.

 Biography

 Kanemoto attended high school in Kamogata, Okayama and enrolled in the voice acting course at the vocational school of Art College in Kobe.
-After graduating, she moved to Tokyo and joined Production Baobab.
-She used her stage name Juri Aikawa.
-She made her anime debut under this name in Sora no Manimani, after being selected to portray Shirley by an audience vote at that spring's DreamParty Tokyo convention.
-In 2010, Kanemoto announced that she would be using her real name in her professional work.
-She made her first leading role in the anime series Sound of the Sky.
+She starred in her anime debut Sora no Manimani with her stage name Juri Aikawa, after being selected to play Shirley by an audience vote at the DreamParty Tokyo convention.
+She currently uses her real name in 2010.
+She had a leading role in the anime series Sound of the Sky, and in Makoto Shinkai's anime film Children Who Chase Lost Voices.
 She won the "Best Rookie Actress" award at the 5th Seiyu Awards.
+Her album, Fantastic Voyage was released in 2014.